xinxing185/AddFlutterToAndroid/README.md

 # AddFlutterToAndroid

-directory /android is the Host Android Project
+The directory /android is the Host Android Project

-directory /flutter_module is the Flutter module project
+The directory /flutter_module is the Flutter module project